ionic-team/ionic-site/docs/guide/testing.md

 ### Desktop browser testing

-Testing your app in a browser is as simple as running the serve command in your projects root folder.
+Testing your app in a browser is as simple as running the serve command in your project's root folder.

 ```bash
 $ ionic serve